Click on the headings below to view short two sided briefings designed for councillors on key issues in tobacco control.

 Smoking is the biggest cause of health inequalities in the UK accounting for half the difference in life expectancy between richest and poorest.
 Not smoking can allow people to leap the health gap, with the poorest non-smokers having a substantially longer life than the richest smokers.

 This briefing sets out the enormous economic cost of tobacco use both to the individual and society.

 The harm caused by smoking starts during pregnancy, persists throughout childhood and later life.
-In England every year smoking during pregnancy causes 5,000 miscarriages and 300 perinatal deaths.
-Living in smoky homes causes asthma and other respiratory diseases in children.

 Cheap illicit tobacco fuels teen smoking, worsens health inequalities, harms local businesses and is linked to crime at many levels.
 Working together councils can tackle this illegal trade and reduce inequalities.

 Cigarettes and smoking materials are the single largest cause of accidental house fires resulting in fatalities.
 Local authorities can make a difference by providing harm reduction advice and communicating tobacco control messages.